How to Leverage SLAs in Ticketing Software to Improve Your Customer Service

 For instance, let’s say you’re a software company, and you promise your customers that you’ll respond to their inquiries within two hours during business hours.
 This is your SLA.

-When a customer submits a ticket through your ticketing software, the SLA countdown begins.
+When a customer submits a ticket through your ticketing system, the SLA countdown begins.
 If a support agent doesn’t respond within the agreed-upon two hours, the ticket might be flagged or escalated, or other actions may be taken as defined by your SLA rules.

 Thus, SLAs in your ticketing software help ensure your team meets the service levels promised to your customers, reinforcing their trust in your brand.